proteinreport/proteinreport.org/content/events/species-specific-growth-factors-and-optimized-media-formulations-cultivated-seafood/index.md

 weight: 5000
 uuid: 8966
 ---
-<p>Join GFI for a Seafood Webinar and Informal Networking (SWIM) event on June 10th where we will hear from experts on cell culture media for cultivated seafood.
-We will then move to an optional networking session to build bridges and identify opportunities for collaboration.</p>
+Join GFI for a Seafood Webinar and Informal Networking (SWIM) event on June 10th where we will hear from experts on cell culture media for cultivated seafood.
+We will then move to an optional networking session to build bridges and identify opportunities for collaboration.